pb24578/git-cheat-sheet/README.md

 # Initiating Repository
 ### 1. Init
-There is no need to use commands such as ```git init``` to initiate a reppsitory.
+There is no need to use commands such as ```git init``` to initiate a repository.
 Simply go to GitHub and initiate the repository there.
-Then, call ```git clone``` on that repository as described below.

 ### 2. Cloning
 If we wish to clone an existing repository, then execute either one of these commands:
-- To clone using the same name as the repository: ```git clone <repository URL>```
+- To clone using the same name as the repository: ```git clone <repo URL>```
-- To clone using a custom name: ```git clone <repository URL> <name>```
+- To clone using a custom name: ```git clone <repo URL> <name>```

 Now, the repository should be cloned as a folder in the directory that you executed the command from.

 If you want to clone a repository from another account to your personal account, you must first "Fork" that repository on GitHub.
 Now git clone the forked repository URL and start developing from there.

-### 3. Remote
+### 3. Remote (Optional, only follow if you forked a repository)
 If you forked a repository from another account, then you need to configure a remote for the fork.
-A remote is the common  (also referred to as the parent or original) repository of all the related forked repositories.
+A remote is another repository that you may or may not make want to make changes to.

 If you type ```git remote -v``` you will see this below:
 ```bash